Business man, humanitarian and conservationist

-In fact he actively supported and collaborated with a number of organisations including:
+He actively supported and collaborated with many organisations including:

 In Lilayi Lusaka he gave significant support to the Elephant Orphanage Project.
 Chris was also involved with the Grassroots Trust, working on a scheme to protect local villages from elephant intrusion.

-Chris' most discrete project of all turns out to have been an Orphanage in the Lower Zambezi valley which he helped to found and fund anonymously.
+Chris' most discrete project though was an orphanage and school in the Lower Zambezi valley which he helped to found and fund anonymously.

 Appreciations of Chris